-Soft Futures is a montly newsletter dedicated to the future of technology as we do not know it.
+Soft Futures is a newsletter devoted to the future of technology as we do not know it.

 Our vision of technology is slowly changing.
-Robots are abandoning their anthropomorphic shells to increasingly resemble invertebrates and plants.
+Robots are abandoning their anthropomorphic shells, increasingly resembling invertebrates and plants.
 Living cells and artificial materials are forming new fertile symbioses between technology and nature.
 Even our computers are abandoning the rigidity of silicon to embrace the plasticity of biological matter.

-Through encounters with emerging technologies, the lively philosophical debates surrounding them, and contemporary artistic languages, Soft Futures explores how the vitality of matter can defy our expectations.
+Through encounters with emerging technologies, the lively philosophical debates surrounding them, and emerging design/art practices, Soft Futures explores how the vitality of matter keeps defying our expectations.

 Who writes Soft Futures?